iobroker-community-adapters/ioBroker.samsung_tizen/README.md

 ## Installation

-Install this adapater using ioBroker repositories.
+Install this adapter using ioBroker repositories.

 >[!NOTE]
 > This adapter does not support installation from GitHub.